Skip to content

-Kids can benefit from probiotics to provide that extra support they may need in the hustle and bustle of daily life.
+Therefore, kids can benefit from probiotics to provide that extra support they may need in the hustle and bustle of daily life.

-Let’s look at some prebiotics and probiotics which have been researched in babies and children:
+Let’s look at some prebiotics and probiotics which have been researched in babies and children.

 For more information on this topic, you can read Probiotics with Antibiotics

-The science Allergies are a common childhood complaint.
+The science: Allergies are a common childhood complaint.
 Children with allergies often exhibit a more inflammatory profile, dysbiosis and leaky gut22,23.
 Probiotics can help to support gut health and modulate immune function.

-Probiotics: Lactobacillus rhamnosus GG® has been shown to increase IgA in saliva, thus potentially boosting immune responses in those with birch pollen allergy (hayfever)24.
+Probiotics: Lactobacillus rhamnosus GG® has been shown to increase antibodies (our immune system's 'frontline soldiers') in saliva, thus potentially improving immune responses in those with hay fever24.
 A similar gold standard study was conducted over the birch pollen season using a combination of Lactobacillus acidophilus NCFM® and Bifidobacterium lactis Bl-04.
 The strains were given to 47 children with hay fever.
-Generally, fewer children reported runny and stuff noses, plus white blood cells associated with allergy (eosinophils) were reduced in the probiotic group25.
+Generally, fewer children reported runny and stuffy noses, plus white blood cells associated with allergy were reduced in the probiotic group25.

-You can read more about this subject here: Could probiotics help with allergies?
+You can read more about this subject here: Could probiotics help with allergies?.

-Probiotic: research on specific probiotic strains is lacking for autism with inconsistent results.
+Probiotic: Research on specific probiotic strains is lacking for autism with inconsistent results.
 However, there is some promising research using prebiotics.
 One study using prebiotic galactooligosaccharides (GOS) found a significant improvement in anti-social behaviour27.
 You could also consider a probiotic to support digestive symptoms.
-Saccharomyces boulardii is a well-known probiotic that has been extensively researched for loose stools in hundreds of children, making it a nice natural option to try.
+Saccharomyces boulardii is a well-known probiotic that has been extensively researched for loose stools in hundreds of children, making it a nice, natural option to try.
 Persistent symptoms should always be discussed with your child’s doctor.

 If you’ve read this far, you’ll now be well-informed and hopefully convinced about the potential benefits of giving probiotic supplements to your children.
 But when it comes to your kids, of course you want to know that the supplements you’re giving them are safe.
-We’re always told that bacteria are bad and can cause infection, but it’s important to understand that not only are some bacteria ‘good’, our bodies couldn’t work optimally without them!
+We’re always told that bacteria are bad and can cause infection, but it’s important to understand that not only are some bacteria ‘good’,but our bodies also couldn’t work optimally without them!

 Probiotic bacteria have been extensively researched, especially those available in supplement form.
-It's best to use strains which have been extensively researched in children but in general, probiotics are very safe supplements and suitable for most people from infancy into old age.
+It's best to use strains that have been extensively researched in children but in general, probiotics are very safe supplements and suitable for most people from infancy into old age.

-The only time you'd need to exercise caution when giving your child probiotics, is if they have a serious illness and/or a compromised immune system.
+The only time you'd need to exercise caution when giving your child probiotics is if they have a serious illness and/or a compromised immune system.
 In this case, you should always speak to your child's doctor before giving any natural supplements.
 For more information read the following articles: